Linear localization of zero modes in weakly coupled non-Hermitian reservoirs: Results

-A symmetry-protected zero mode in a Hermitian system can exist if its spectrum is symmetric, satisfying $\omega_\mu = -\omega_\nu$.
-A zero mode is found when the two mode indices $\mu,\nu$ are identical, resulting in $\omega_\mu=0$.
+\textbf{Model.} A symmetry-protected zero mode in a Hermitian system is often found when the spectrum of the system is symmetric, satisfying $\omega_\mu = -\omega_\nu$.
+A zero mode then emerges when the two mode indices $\mu,\nu$ are identical, resulting in $\omega_\mu=0$.
 Such a symmetric spectrum can be the result of chiral symmetry or particle-hole symmetry \cite{Hasan,Qi,Alicea,Beenakker,Sarma_RMP}.
-The spectrum of a non-Hermitian system, on the other hand, is generally complex, and hence it is necessary to restore the complex conjugation in the manifestation of particle-hole symmetry, i.e., $\omega_\mu = -\omega_\nu^*$.
-This relation leads to the definition of a non-Hermitian zero mode, i.e., $\re{\omega_\mu}=0$ when $\mu=\nu$.
-It was shown that this non-Hermitian particle-hole symmetry is a universal properly for a gain and loss modulated system with two sublattices, where couplings only exist among sites on different sublattices and there is no detuning \cite{zeromodeLaser}.
-A general property of a non-Hermitian zero mode in such a finite system is its staggering phase on the two sublattices: its wave function is real on one sublattice and imaginary on the other \cite{zeromodeLaser}.
+The spectrum of a non-Hermitian system, on the other hand, is generally complex, and hence it is necessary to restore the complex conjugation in the manifestation of particle-hole symmetry, i.e., $\omega_\mu = -\omega_\nu^*$, which are symmetric about the imaginary axis.
+This relation leads to the definition of a non-Hermitian zero mode, i.e., $\re{\omega_\mu}=0$ when $\mu=\nu$, which was shown to be a general property of many gain and loss modulated lattices \cite{zeromodeLaser} (see also Supplementary Note 1).

-We consider a non-Hermitian reservoir in the form of a simple 1D tight-binding lattice [right half in Fig.~\ref{fig:schematic}(a)]: \be H_R\Psi_{n-1} = \omega_{A,B}\Psi_{n-1} + t(\Psi_{n-2} + \Psi_{n}). \ee Here $H_R$ is the effective Hamiltonian, $t$ is the nearest neighbor coupling, $\re{\omega_{A,B}}=\omega_0$ is the homogeneous on-site energy to be defined as the zero of the spectrum, and $\im{\omega_{A,B}}=\pm i\gamma$ denote alternate gain and loss modulation on the two sublattices.
-The system we consider is a Hermitian SSH chain [left half in Fig.~\ref{fig:schematic}(a)] with the same on-site energy as in the reservoir, and a Hermitian zero mode (i.e., one with frequency $\omega_0\equiv0$) localized exponentially on its right edge exists when $t_A>t_B$.
-Due to the difficulty of fabricating and coupling many nearly identical elements in micro- and nano-photonics, here we consider a small number of lattice sites, i.e., 9 in the system and 10 in the reservoir.